-If you receive more aid than what you owe to UWEC, Blugold Central is able to issue refunds via direct deposit.
-To sign up, go to your CampS account and click on: Student Center > Account Inquiry > My Account Links.
+If you will receive more aid than what you owe to UWEC, Blugold Central is able to issue refunds via direct deposit.
+To sign up, log in to MyBlugold CampS from the Home Page, select Direct Deposit Signup/History on the left, and follow Important Notes to sign up.
+Direct Deposits can take up to three business days to deposit in your bank account.

 Please email Blugoldcentral@uwec.edu with questions and check this website for updates.